epwalsh/obsidian.nvim/README.md

     -- vim.cmd(':silent exec "!start ' .. url .. '"') -- Windows
   end,

+  -- Optional, by default when you use `:ObsidianFollowLink` on a link to an image -- file it will be ignored but you can customize this behavior here.
+  ---@param img string
+  follow_url_func = function(img)
+    vim.fn.jobstart { "qlmanage", "-p", img }  -- Mac OS quick look preview
+    -- vim.fn.jobstart({"xdg-open", url})  -- linux
+    -- vim.cmd(':silent exec "!start ' .. url .. '"') -- Windows
+  end,

   -- Optional, set to true if you use the Obsidian Advanced URI plugin.
   -- https://github.com/Vinzent03/obsidian-advanced-uri
   use_advanced_uri = false,